oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 `urn:oasis:names:tc:xacml:4.0:combining-algorithm:permit-overrides`

-The following is a non-normative informative description of this combining algorithm.
+The following is a non-normative informative description of this **_combining algorithm_**.
 The permit overrides **_combining algorithm_** is intended for those cases where a permit decision should have priority over a deny decision.
 This algorithm has the following behavior.

 1. If any decision is "Permit", the result is "Permit".